 I recently got a Blendtec blender on Prime Day back in July and it's the best investment I've ever made!
 They are so much more powerful than normal blenders and I've made so many delicious recipes with it!
 I used to make cauliflower mash with my food processor or with a potato masher, but the blender makes it super creamy!

 For this recipe, I decided to flavour it with some roasted garlic as I had made some extra ones!
 Super easy to make, just cut the top off, pour a bit of olive oil and bake for 30ish minutes and you got the most amazing creamy garlic cloves ever!
 You could add some delicious low carb ribs over this cauliflower mash to make the perfect dinner!

-Top it off with some shredded parmesan and you’re good to go!!
-This week I’ve eaten grilled steak, salmon and chicken thighs accompanied with this mashed cauliflower!
-YUM YUM If you’re looking for Thanksgiving ideas, this recipe goes extremely well with some Keto Turkey Giblet Gravy and some of my Keto Thanksgiving Turkey.
+Top it off with some shredded parmesan and you're good to go!!
+This week I've eaten grilled steak, salmon and chicken thighs accompanied with this mashed cauliflower!
+If you're looking for Thanksgiving ideas, this recipe goes extremely well with some Keto Turkey Giblet Gravy and some of my Keto Turkey.

 Creamy Keto Mashed Cauliflower